The Inward Investment and International Taxation Review: Japan

 There are two regulatory frameworks in Japan in respect of tax consolidation: the full controlling interest framework and the consolidated return framework.
 The consolidated return framework will be replaced with the group tax relief framework from tax years beginning on or after 1 April 2022.

 The full controlling interest framework applies mandatorily to intra-group transactions (including transactions involving transfers of assets, losses, dividends and interest) where all companies in the group are wholly owned (whether directly or indirectly) by the ultimate parent of the group, regardless of whether the ultimate parent is a foreign or domestic company or individual, provided that the parties to the relevant transaction are domestic companies.
-Under this regulatory framework, taxation on intra-group profits from transfers of certain kinds of assets, such as fixed assets, securities, monetary claims and deferred assets (qualifying assets), is deferred until those assets are transferred outside the group.
+Under this regulatory framework, taxation on intra-group profits from transfers of certain kinds of assets, such as fixed assets, securities, monetary claims and deferred assets (assets for capital gain or loss adjustment), is deferred until those assets are transferred outside the group.
 Additionally, intra-group contributions, donations and dividends are disregarded.
 Where the full controlling interest framework applies, certain tax incentives to which corporations with stated capital of ¥100 million or less are normally entitled would no longer be available to a small or medium-sized company that is fully controlled by a large corporation with stated capital of ¥500 million or more.

 The group tax relief framework is, where approved by the Commissioner of the NTA, only applicable to groups in which all companies are wholly owned (whether directly or indirectly) by the ultimate parent of the group and the companies consist only of domestic companies.
 Each corporation within the group shall individually calculate the amount of corporate tax, by offsetting profits and losses among the group, and file a tax return or a claim for refund as the tax payment unit.
 If a reason for amending the tax return or reassessment occurs later, in principle, it will not be reflected in the tax calculation of other corporations in the group.
-Taxation on profits from intra-group transfers of qualifying assets is deferred until those assets are transferred outside the group in principle.
+Taxation on profits from intra-group transfers of assets for capital gain or loss adjustment is deferred until those assets are transferred outside the group in principle.
 Intra-group contributions, donations and dividends are also disregarded under the consolidated return framework.

 ii Other relevant taxes